 Before you begin

-- Clear the room - if possible, move all the furniture, furnishings, etc. out of the room.
+- Clear the room of any furniture, furnishings, etc.

-- Cover up - cover existing flooring with dust sheets to protect them.
+- Cover up any existing flooring with dust sheets to protect them.

 - Strip down - strip off any old wallpaper and ensure the walls are smooth and dry.